Jon & Kate Gosselin Both Receive Backlash Amid Shocking Allegations That Son Collin Was ‘Mentally Tortured’

 “We need to start a petition or something so that the other 4 kids go home to their dad.
 There has to be something we can rally together and do,” wrote another.

-And on Twitter, several fans of the family slammed Kate, as well as Jon for going public.
-Others accused both parents of exploiting their kdis.
+On Twitter, several fans of the family slammed Kate, as well as Jon for going public.
+Others accused both parents of exploiting their kids.

 @Kateplusmy8 wow. if Jon's allegations are true, you are one damaged person. get help.